 - For qualified Select Reserve members and their families

-If purchased, TRICARE Retired Reserve meets or exceeds the requirements for minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement.
-If you don’t have coverage, you may have to pay a fee for each month you aren’t covered. under the Affordable Care Act.
+If purchased, TRICARE Retired Reserve meets or exceeds the requirements for minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement. under the Affordable Care Act.

 Who Can Participate?